-Planning to transfer from a non-California Community College or a four year university?
-UCSB does not have the resources to evaluate students' transfer coursework prior to applying, but you can use this guide to help understand which courses might have the best chance of meeting admission requirements.
+Planning to transfer from a non-California Community College or a four-year university?
+UCSB does not review students' transfer coursework before receiving an application for admission.
+While we can't tell you which of your courses may transfer to UCSB, this guide is meant to provide you with details to help you understand what we look for in UC-transferable courses so that you can review which of your courses may have the best chance of meeting admission requirements.